SiphoGit/property-data-scraping/README.md

 #### Hosting and Functionality:

-- The solution is hosted on AWS within a linux EC2 instance
+- The solution is hosted on AWS within a Linux EC2 instance

     1. The data pipeline runs on Apache Airflow, containerized within a Docker container on an Amazon EC2 instance.
     2. A Lambda function triggers the EC2 instance on a schedule (EventBridge) to start the data pipeline.